CSCfi/pouta-openshift-cluster/README.md

 master has the files for local CA, thus you must restore /etc/origin/master first from backup before configuring it with scaleup.

+The complete process of scaling up would include editing the resource group size in the inventory and running provisioning, preinstall and scaleup:

+    ansible-playbook -v -e allow_heat_stack_update=1 site_scaleup.yml

 ## Prerequisites

 All that is needed is